Welcome to Eastgate Family Medicine, your medical home

 Making an Appointment

-Alternatively, you can phone the office at 425-644-3066 to leave a message.
-I’ll return your call to finalize your appointment either that day or the next business day.
+Please phone the office at 425-644-3066 to make an appointment.
+You can always leave a message on the voicemail.
+Someone will return your call to finalize your appointment either that day or the next business day.

 During the Appointment